 Despite Richard Patrick's history with Nine Inch Nails, the signature sound of Filter isn’t nearly as textured as Trent Reznor’s, retaining some industrial influences but favoring a more straightforward approach, with heavy rock riffs and occasional hints of psychedelia.
 Though that changed a bit on their 2016 album Crazy Eyes, showing more Industrial elements than anyone but Nine Inch Nails had in years.

 Patrick reunited with Brian Liesegang in 2018, thanks to mutual friend Louise Post from Veruca Salt.
 Their reunion album was going be titled reBus, and was originally set to be released on PledgeMusic.
 Unfortunately, PledgeMusic collapsed in the middle of the campaign, leaving the album to be shelved, and Richard Patrick very unhappy.
-Patrick explained the situation on social media in July 2019, while also announcing that he's working on a new Filter album, They Got Us Right Where They Want Us, At Each Others Throats.
+Patrick explained the situation on social media in July 2019, while also announcing that he's working on a new Filter album, The Algorithm.

 - Richard Patrick – lead vocals, programming, occasional guitar (1993–present)